-Social-emotional intervention approaches should support the child in the context of the child's relationship with the primary caregivers.
-Supporting the development of strong positive relationships between children served through early intervention and their caregivers, as well as improving social-emotional skills such as self-regulation, self-confidence, coping with frustration, and getting along with others, are fundamental to achieving early intervention goals and future success (ITCA-IDEA Part C Position Paper, 2005).
+Social-emotional intervention approaches should be evidence-based and support the child in the context of the child's relationship with the primary caregivers.
+Supporting the development of strong positive relationships between children who receive early intervention services and their caregivers, improving social-emotional skills such as self-regulation, self-confidence, coping with frustration, and getting along with others are fundamental to achieving early intervention goals and future success (ITCA-IDEA Part C Position Paper, 2005).
 A family-centered approach has been well accepted in the field of early intervention from a philosophical and values-based perspective.
 Recent reviews and meta-analyses have provided documentation that when service delivery incorporates family-centered practices, outcomes for family and children are improved including parenting capabilities and positive child behavior and functioning (Powell & Dunlap, 2010).